HoldenThomas/holdenthomasxyz/content/posts/arch-install-guide.md

 categories: ["tech"]
 ---

-This guide will install a base arch system with a encrypted root partition.
+This guide will install a base arch system and create a user with sudo privileges.

+This is a basic guide for myself to reference.
+For a more in-depth guide go to the [arch wiki install guide](https://wiki.archlinux.org/title/Installation_guide).

 ## 1. Format and Partition the disk
 ---